-Practical life activities are centered around learning to master everyday skills that assist the child to become more self-sufficient.
-As children grow and develop, practical life experiences lay solid foundation for them to become masters of their free time.
+Practical life activities are centred around learning to master everyday skills that assist the child to become more self-sufficient.
+As children grow and develop, practical life experiences lay a solid foundation for them to become masters of their free time.
 They do not rely on parents and others to organise and fill in their free time.
 Learning to be independent early on in life enables them to have zero time for boredom.
-I can honestly say I have not seen once my daughter look like she is bored.
-From the moment she wakes up her hands are busy, whether it is drawing, playing with LEGO, preparing snack, or reading.
-This is why my main goal is to teach as many skills as possible so she can master them in her own time.
+I can honestly say I have not seen once my daughter looks like she is bored.
+From the moment she wakes up her hands are busy, whether it is drawing, playing with LEGO, preparing a snack, or reading.
+This is why my primary goal is to teach as many skills as possible so she can master them in her own time.
 I am talking about such things as weaving, sewing, cooking, gardening, etc.

 Work with Montessori Ribbon Tying Dressing Frame.

 We work with the moveable alphabet practically every day at this stage.
 In this picture, after learning about different types of transportation Blossom used it to construct words.
-Montessori three-part cards are great for incorporating into work with the moveable alphabet, since it allows opportunity for the child to do self-assessment at the end and correct all mistakes without adult’s assistance.
+Montessori three-part cards are great for incorporating into work with the moveable alphabet since it allows an opportunity for the child to do self-assessment at the end and correct all mistakes without adult’s assistance.

-Rhyme match -up activity – identifying two rhyming words with Rhyming Words – Montessori Pink, Blue and Green Series.
+Rhyme match-up activity – identifying two rhyming words with Rhyming Words – Montessori Pink, Blue and Green Series.
 I have noticed that children enjoy playing rhyming games, and was not surprised to see that this printable was a big hit with my daughter.

 Mirror often replaces playmat as it creates additional dimension, especially with loose part play and play with shapes.
 Acrylic mirror is the best option for children to be able to play safely.
-Wooden pattern blocks are brilliant for creative open – ended play.
+Wooden pattern blocks are brilliant for creative, open-ended play.
 My daughter plays with them on daily bases.

 One-to-one correspondence activity – identifying missing number.

 I am very particular about materials that I purchase.
-There are a couple of Montessori math materials that we’ve been using a lot for teaching variety of different mathematical concept.
+There are a couple of Montessori math materials that we’ve been using a lot of teaching variety of different mathematical concept.
 For example, the hundred board, small number rods and math beads.